visgl/deck.gl/docs/get-started/using-with-map.md

 ## Using deck.gl with ArcGIS

-Starting v8.1, deck.gl has support for ArcGIS with the [@deck.gl/arcgis](/docs/api-reference/arcgis/overview.md) module.
+Starting with v8.1, deck.gl has support for ArcGIS with the [@deck.gl/arcgis](/docs/api-reference/arcgis/overview.md) module.

 ![deck.gl as a ArcGIS map layer](https://raw.github.com/visgl/deck.gl-data/master/images/whats-new/arcgis.jpg)